Choosing a gearbox conversion for your 180SX, S13, S14, or S15

 Nissan 300ZX Z32 with VG30DETT

-These are internally the same as the R32 and R33 GTR gearboxes without the 4WD transfer case and they are all known as the FS5W30A.
+These are internally the same as the R32 and R33 GTR gearboxes without the 4WD transfer case and are known as the FS5W30A.
 There are numerous drag racers with these cars that consistently run 10 second quarter mile times, proving it is a very strong gearbox.
 They use the same push-type clutch design as the Nissan Silvia so you can run your standard SR20 flywheel and clutch combo.
 The speed sensor output is compatible with the Silvia and small (yet important) things like the clutch release and gearbox mounts are all interchangeable.
 These gearboxes are ticking all the boxes!
 Now should we go with the SKYLINE R33 or the 300ZX Z32 gearbox?

 300ZX Z32 VG30 gearbox with ALPHA OEMGA parts - checking shifter position - excellent!